michael2012z/BitBible/markdown/KJV/files/Job.md

 2. How long will ye vex my soul, and break me in pieces with words?

-3. These ten times have ye reproached me: ye are not ashamed that ye make yourselves strange to me.make…: or, harden yourselves against me
+3. These ten times have ye reproached me: ye are not ashamed that ye make yourselves strange to me.

 4. And be it indeed that I have erred, mine error remaineth with myself.